Love Bomb (Lynsey de Paul album): Singles

 As well as containing the hit single, "No, Honestly" (which was also the theme for the TV comedy series of the same name), the album included the soul/disco infused UK single "Love Bomb" (at 4:54 minutes too long for radio play) and the ballad "Hug and Squeeze Me" (sometimes referred to as "Hug and Squeeze" on later compilation albums), which was also released as a single in November 1975 (backed by the non-album song "You Made Me Write This Song").
 The song highlights of the album according to AllMusic are "Dreams" and "No, Honestly".

 "Sugar Shuffle" was released as a single in the US and Japan, with the UK single A-side "Love Bomb" being relegated to the B-side.
 "Sugar Shuffle" received positive reviews in the US in industry trade magazines such as Record World, with Cashbox writing "Lynsey is a very hot writer in Great Britain at this point in time, and so she's earned a shot at the United States "Sugar Shuffle" is well worth that shot.
 Cool little teasing vocal gets straight to the point, "Get some honey/forget the money/do the sugar shuffle."
 The lady works with words very well and has a memorable voice".
 Although it was not released as a single in the UK, "Sugar Shuffle" was popular on a number of mainstream UK radio stations, including BBC Radio 1.
+In 2020, it was included on the album Bob Stanley Presents 76 in the Shade with reviewer Martin Ruddock singling it out as "The poolside cool of Lynsey De Paul’s sedate Sugar Shuffle".